pralayaPanta/AI-900/4-NaturalLanguageProcessing.md

 - A Speech resource - choose this resource type if you only plan to use Azure AI Speech, or if you want to manage access and billing for the resource separately from other services.
 - An Azure AI services resource - choose this resource type if you plan to use Azure AI Speech in combination with other Azure AI services, and you want to manage access and billing for these services together.

+## Text Analytics
+  - can perform
+      - sentiment analysis
+          - find out what people think of your topic
+          - applies labels and confidence score to text at the sentence and document level
+          - labels include negative, positive, mixed or neutral
+          - confidence scores ranging from 0 to 1
+      - opinion mining
+          - aspect based sentiment analysis
+          - granular information about the opinions related to aspects
+      - key phrase extraction
+        - quick identification of the main concept of the text
+        -
+      - language detection
+        - detect the language an input text is written in
+      - named entity recognition
+        - identify and categorise entities in your text
+        - workds and prahses mentioned in unstructured text
+        - subset of NER
+            - Personally Identifiable Information PII

+## Azure Bot Service
+  - used for creating publishing and managing bots
+  - register and publish variety from azure portal
+  - Bot Framework SDK v4 is an open source SDK
+  - Bot framework composer
+    - open source IDE for developer to author test provision and manage
+    - can use either C or Node to build your bot

 # Common NLP tasks supported by language models include:
 - _Text analysis_, such as extracting key terms or identifying named entities in text.
 - _Sentiment analysis_ and opinion mining to categorize text as positive or negative.
 - _Machine translation_, in which text is automatically translated from one language to another.
 - _Summarization_, in which the main points of a large body of text are summarized.
 - _Conversational AI solutions_ such as bots or digital assistants in which the language model can interpret natural language input and return an appropriate response.